andreasmuelder/statecharts.online/index.md

----
-title: The Pragmatic Guide to State Machines
-faqs:
-  - question: The Pragmatic Guide to State Machines - What is this guide about?
-    answer: >
-      A practical introduction to state machines and statecharts with interactive examples to build intuition and real-world skills.
-  - question: The Pragmatic Guide to State Machines - How should I use this guide?
-    answer: >
-      Start at Chapter 1 and proceed in order.
-Try the embedded simulations and apply concepts to your own projects.
-  - question: Where can I try statemachines interactively?
-    answer: >
-      Use the embedded itemis CREATE Player to simulate models step-by-step in your browser.
----

 Welcome to *The Pragmatic Guide to State Machines*!
 This guide will take you from the basics of state machines to advanced modeling techniques.

 ## About This Guide